schneimi/rpi-gulden/README.md

 ## Run the container

-The port where G-DASH should be reachable on your machine must be mapped to the internal port `80` of the Apache web server.
+The port where G-DASH should be reachable on your local host must be mapped to the internal port `80` of the Apache web server.
 Replace `80:80` with e.g. `8000:80` if you want to use port 8000.
 This port should also match the port of your `GDASH_WEBLOCATION`.

 ```
 docker run --name gulden --restart always \